OkomoJacob/Spatial-Analysis-Studios/8.Geohydrological Applications/1. GDAL intro/README.md

 The -t_srs argument specifies the target coordinate system.
 If the source coordinate system is unknown it must be specified with the -s_srs argument.
 EPSG:... specifies the EPSG code of the projection. <input> and <output> are the input and output data respectively.

 We are now going to reproject a Digital Elevation Model (DEM) acquired by the Shuttle Radar Topography Mission (SRTM).
 You can  download DEM's for your own area of interest from USGS Earth Explorer.
-Here we'll use the provided course data.

 In order to reproject the DEM from WGS-84 lat/lon to Amersfoort/RD New we use this command:

 gdalwarp -t_srs EPSG:XXXXX srtm_37_02.tif dem_rd.tif